Lithuania's borders are open for travel from some countries, while some domestic restrictions are being re-imposed.

 Are COVID-19 tests required to travel to Lithuania?

-- Anyone arriving to Lithuania from countries with high infection rates, will be required to present a negative PCR test, no older than 48 hours.
+- Anyone arriving to Lithuania will be required to present a negative PCR test, no older than 72 hours.

-- A second PCR may be taken on the 7th day, to shorten self-quarantine.
+- Arrivals may take a second PCR on the 7th day, to shorten self-quarantine.

 Is public transportation open in Lithuania?